vippsas/vipps-developers/vipps-api-lifecycle.md

 The caller may choose to send the new, optional parameter, but there is no obligation to do so.

+The parameter can be added as part of the request body, as a URL parameter, or an HTTP header field.

 Some optional parameters may offer additional or improved functionality, but the API will never offer less than before the optional parameter was added.